-Venezuelan-American pianist, composer, conductor of European Heritage.
+Venezuelan American pianist, composer, conductor of European Heritage.
 She started her musical studies at the age of three in Caracas, Venezuela.
 She later moved to Paris where she studied music at The Ecole Martenot and attended L'Universite Sorbonne de Paris.
-Later, she received her Bachelor of Arts and Music at the Universidad Central de Venezuela.
-In the 90's, she established herself in South Florida USA where she received a Masters in Piano Performance at University of Miami and a second Master in Music Theory and Composition also from the University of Miami.
-Sylvia has also a Postgraduate Diploma of Advanced Studies in Music Education from Boston University and is presently pursuing Doctoral Studies in Music.
+She received her Bachelor of Arts and Music at the Universidad Central de Venezuela.
+In the 90's, she established herself in South Florida where she received a Masters in Piano Performance at University of Miami and a second Master in Music Theory and Composition also from the University of Miami.
+She Later studied Conducting and Composition in England and is presently pursuing Doctoral Studies in Music in the USA.

 Sylvia studied piano with Rosalina Sackstein, former student of the world famous pianist Claudio Arrau.
-She has also received master classes from some of the world’s major artists including: Paul Badura-Skoda, Jose Fegali, Maria Joao Pires, Stephen Hugh, Dimitri Bashkirov, Walter Blakenheim, Mitsuko Uchida and others.
+She has also received master classes from some of the world’s major artists including: Paul Badura-Skoda, Jose Fegali, Maria Joao Pires, Stephen Hugh, Dimitri Bashkirov, Walter Blakenheim and others.

 Sylvia Constantinidis was already established as a pianist in Venezuela when she left in the 1990's.
 In South America, she toured several times and played as a soloist with orchestras.
 In 1987 she published her first recording: a collection of Venezuelan Classical music from the XIX century, Very well received by the critics.
 She has been recognized by the Venezuelan Government with two 'Artist in Residence' Grants from the CONAC –Cultural National Council-, and, two 'Gran Mariscal de Ayacucho' Grants for her undergraduate and later graduate studies.
 She has also received scholarships from the University of Miami, the Van Cliburn Piano Festival, the Canford Music Festival and the Paloma O’shea Piano Festival, among others.

-She has participated in concerts and music festivals in Bulgaria, Canada, Czech Republic, England, France, Germany, Italy, Mexico, Puerto Rico, Romania, Spain, Switzerland, Ukraine, USA, her native country of Venezuela, as well as Central and South America and the USA.
+She has participated in concerts and music festivals in Spain, France, England, Czech Republic, Ukrane, her native country of Venezuela, as well as Central and South America and the USA.

 Sylvia has been writing music since the age of twelve.
 Her composition teachers include Belgian composer Eric Colon, American composer Dennis Kam, Czech composer Ladislav Kubik and British composer Malcolm Singer.
 She studied orchestration with composer John Vander Slice and composer John Wallace.
 She has also attended forums and master classes with American composers Steve Reich and Phillip Glass.

-Sylvia is a Composer-Artist-in-Residence for the vocal ensemble “Per Passione” in Arhus, Denmark, for wish she is presently working on an extensive commission for a concert tour.
-In addition, she is a composer in Residence for the Omorfia Ensemble, the SECCO-SINFONIETTA and ECCO- SINFONIETTA.
+Sylvia is a Composer-Artist-in-Residence for the vocal ensemble “Per Passione” in Arhus, Denmark, for wish she is presently working on an extensive commission for a 2012 concert tour.
+In addition, she is a composer in Residence for the Omorfia Ensemble, the Orchestral Chamber Ensembles SECCO and ECCO.
 She is presently working on commissions for several ensembles including orchestras of the Venezuelan “EL SISTEMA” and several internationally known solo artists.
-She is also an “Artist and Composer in Residence” for the Venezuelan foundation “ARTIST FOR PEACE”

 Sylvia’s compositions have been performed on the radio throughout the five continents.
 In addition to commissions for piano, ensembles and the orchestral medium, Sylvia has also written several works of music for films by commission.

-As a music educator, Sylvia has been recognized with several awards including several grants from 'The Education Funds' and the Kirk Foundation for her “Opera Adventure Project”, and a Miami Dade College "Learning Innovations Apple Grant".
+As a music educator, Sylvia has been recognized with several awards including several grants from 'The Education Funds' for her “Opera Adventure Project”, and a Miami Dade College "Learning Innovations Apple Grant".
 She has also been honored with 'The Music Note Award 2003', a recognition given by the Patronesses of the Opera and the Kennedy Foundation, for the writing of her three Children’s Operas performed at Miami Dade-County Public School System to promote music in the schools.
 In South Florida, she has also been invited as a lecturer for several Music Educators Conferences.
-Sylvia has also participated as consultant/member of many important Curriculum and Instruction, Accreditation, and other educational committees at the University level.
+Sylvia has also participated as consultant/member of many important curriculum and instruction, accreditation, and other educational committees at the college level.